khaors/geocompr/main.md

 Spatial data aggregation is the same conceptually but in addition to aggregating the attribute data, it dissolves the underlying polygons.
 Here, we want to aggregate the state population into regions.
 This means that we not only end up with four rows but also with four polygons (out of 49 in the beginning).
-As with spatial subsetting, spatial aggregation operations work by extending existing functions, as illustrated in the code chunk below which aggregates US states to create the right hand map in Figure \@ref(fig:us-regions).
+As with spatial subsetting, spatial aggregation operations work by extending existing functions, as illustrated in the code chunk below which aggregates US states to create the bottom map in Figure \@ref(fig:us-regions).

 ```r